z/xonotic-server-management-suite/README.md

 ## Usage

+### With Docker

+The easiest way to get started is with docker.
+The `docker-compose.yml` file contains containers for running either xonotic_git, xonotic_stable or both.

 ```
 docker-compose up              # this brings up the arch described in docker-compose.yml
+# or
+docker-compose up xonotic_git  # this brings up only the xonotic_git container
 docker-compose down            # this takes it down
 ```

-### Using XMM to manage maps
+#### Using XMM to manage maps

 The link between XMM and servers is defined in `build/containers/xonotic/xmm/servers.json`.